-If you have damage mitigation, use it!
-Ultimates like Warden’s sleet provide 30% incoming damage mitigation and Templar’s Nova provide 30% opponent outgoing damage mitigation.
+If you have damage mitigation, use it when you see them about to hit.
+Warden’s sleet provides incoming damage mitigation and Templar’s Nova provides opponent outgoing damage mitigation.
 Use them if needed, not just to save yourself, but to help others of your faction who are fighting!

 Keep as much siege as you can on them.
-Siege that does damage, like Scattershot Catapults or Cold Stone trebuchets if they’re in a tower, and a combination of siege (though primarily Scattershot Catapults) if they’re in a keep or relatively open world.
+Siege that does damage, like Scattershot Catapults (increases other damage), Cold Fire Ballistas, Cold Stone trebuchets if you can, and a combination of siege (though primarily Scattershot Catapults) if they’re in a keep or relatively open world.
 Try to coordinate hits.
 One Oil catapult is also nice, and a Meat bag if you’re unsure if there’s a Defile build fighting them.
 See the Siege section for more insights.

 When counter attacking, be quick and accurate with Negates.
-Most players can’t cast in a Negate (damage or healing), though Stamina Warden healers can still spam spores.
-Once they’re in, they won’t be able to much of anything other than run – either towards you and hope that their destro ultimate does damage as they getg out of the negate – or retreat.
-It’s up to the leader to call for a defensive or offensive Negate.
-You’ll hopefully have a few of them in group.
+Most players can’t cast in a Negate (damage or healing).
+Once they’re in, they won’t be able to much of anything other than run – either towards you and hope that their proxies or ultimates do damage as they get out of the negate – or retreat.

 Separate them and pick off the one(s) that are out of the group.
 Wardens can use their circle to teleport them.
 DKs can grab one with chains.
 Any class can use Fighter’s Guild leash.
 Templars can javelin.
-NBs can drop a fear trap in their path, and cause a few to be separated if they don’t break free quick enough.
+NBs can drop a fear trap and Necros a fear totem in their path, and cause a few to be separated if they don’t break free quick enough.
 Those that become separated need to be targeted and taken down quickly.

 If you can tab target a player with higher importance (such as healers or the group leader – if known), then it makes things easier if you try to single target that player in order to disrupt the group.
 Some groups fall apart when the leader dies, others will obsess about getting their healers back up (if they run low on burst healers), and others won’t care and just continue to play and recover as normal.

 Don’t let them resurrect.
-You’ll probably take out half, maybe 3/4 of them if you execute your bomb or counter well.
-There will probably at least one templar in Kagrenac’s Hope (faster resurrecting speed) trying to get them back up.
+You’ll probably take out at least a few of them if you execute your bomb or counter well.
 If it looks like they won’t be able to recover, some will likely stay to delay you, while a few of them will run away to get a camp up.

 SOLO PLAYERS & SMALL GROUPS: